NaufalK25/NaufalK25/README.md

 ### Welcome to my profile 👋
 ---
 <!-- Summary -->
 Hi, My name is [Muhammad Naufal Kateni](https://www.linkedin.com/in/muhammad-naufal-kateni-10065420a/), I'm a college student.
 I'm aiming to become a Backend Developer.
-I'm Currenly learning Django Framework and a bit of JavaScript.
+I'm Currenly learning NodeJS and ExpressJS.
 Nice to meet you!

 <!-- Contacts -->
 ### 📫 Connect with me